RPAS AIR TRAFFIC INTEGRATION (RPAS ATI)

 Within Europe, military RPAS are certified by the national Military Airworthiness Authorities.
 Building upon the successes of the Military Airworthiness Authorities Forum, established by the EDA in 2008, the Agency is exploring together with national authorities and the ways to streamline the certification process for military RPAS at the European level.
 Significant time and cost savings, as well as harmonised safety requirements, can be expected from a common approach to airworthiness and achieving certification.

 An RPAS Airworthiness Regulatory Framework Working Group was established in EDA in March 2014 with the purpose of developing a harmonised set of airworthiness requirements and common classification and certification processes, in order to ensure that military RPAS can easily integrate into the future European Aviation System.
-The Agency expects that common military airworthiness and certification requirements for military RPAS will be available by 2018.
+External stakeholders (e.g. EASA, EUROCONTROL) are invited to provide feedback on their Airworthiness Activities for the RPAS/UAS and reciprocally, ARF experts participate to the consultations organised by those bodies.